tcet-opensource/documentation/docs/resources/workflows/external-workflow/external-workflow.md

 Once a maintainer approves your changes, then finally your pull request will be merged to the Organization repository.

 This is the entire developer cycle for a contributor working from outside the Organization.
-Every time a new issue is raised, you should follow the same make meaningful contributions to our projects.
+Every time a maintainer approves your issue, you should follow the same make meaningful contributions to our projects.